jaydu1/scVAEIT/README.md

-# Variational autoencoder for single-cell integration and transfer learning.
+# Variational autoencoder for multimodal single-cell mosaic integration and transfer learning.

-This repository contains data and codes to reproduce results in the paper ''*Robust probabilistic modeling for single-cell multimodal mosaic integration and imputation*''.
+This repository contains data and codes to reproduce results in the paper ''*Robust probabilistic modeling for single-cell multimodal mosaic integration and imputation via scVAEIT*''.

 # Requirement